titoBouzout/BufferScroll/readme.md

 Description
 ------------------

-Buffer Scroll is a simple [Sublime Text](http://www.sublimetext.com/ ) plug-in which remembers and restores the scroll and cursor positions, also the selections, marks, bookmarks, foldings states, selected syntax and color scheme
+Buffer Scroll is a simple [Sublime Text](http://www.sublimetext.com/ ) plug-in which remembers and restores the scroll, cursor positions, also the selections, marks, bookmarks, foldings, selected syntax and optionally the color scheme.

+Also, via preferences, allows to enable syncing of bookmarks, marks and folds between cloned views.

 Installation